-To help make sure you keep costs to a minimum, we’ve put together this guide filled with brilliant tips to reduce your spend at the pump.
+To help make sure you keep costs to a minimum every time, we’ve put together this guide filled with brilliant tips to reduce your spend at the pump.

 Find the cheapest local petrol or diesel price

 The price you pay at the pumps will vary depending on where you live.

-And these are just the average prices: there are far greater variations depending on which specific fuel station you choose to fill up.
+And these are just the average prices: there are far greater variations depending on which specific fuel station you choose to fill up at.